Note: I originally posted this article on 11Sigma blog.

 cy.get('button').click();

-The only required then here is the one after visit.
-You need to explicitly resolve your promises (or use should!).
+.
+You need to explicitly resolve your promises (or use should

 There are obviously trade-offs to this solutions including:

-• not being able to catch errors
+- not being able to

-• not being able to use async/await
+errors - not being able to use async/await

 Read more about it on the official docs page: Commands are Not Promises.
 I really recommend it!